lightlace/cpp-docs.de-de/docs/standard-library/array-class-stl.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 66798adc96121837b4ac2dd238b9887d3c5b7eef
+ms.sourcegitcommit: 5d026c375025b169d5db8445cbb52c0c917b2d8d
-ms.openlocfilehash: 9ac4c0becd32ca50e4f56fb38218b4c69cc4d0bd
+ms.openlocfilehash: f202256a16b30d606317d457778ab4eda3eea715
 ms.contentlocale: de-de
-ms.lasthandoff: 04/29/2017
+ms.lasthandoff: 09/09/2017

 ---
-# <a name="array-class-c-standard-library"></a>array-Klasse (C++-Standardvorlagenbibliothek)
+# <a name="array-class-c-standard-library"></a>array Class (C++ Standard Library)
-Beschreibt ein Objekt, das eine Sequenz der Länge `N` aus Elementen des Typs `Ty` steuert.
-Die Sequenz ist als ein Array von `Ty` gespeichert, das im `array<Ty, N>`-Objekt enthalten ist.
+Describes an object that controls a sequence of length `N` of elements of type `Ty`.
+The sequence is stored as an array of `Ty`, contained in the `array<Ty, N>` object.

 ## <a name="syntax"></a>Syntax